 Phoenix solution includes the following components to execute the backup and restore activities.

 - Storage: The elastic, on-demand storage that stores data backed up from different servers at a dedicated location in the cloud.
 You can associate a single Phoenix setup with multiple instances of storage.
 You can purchase multiple instances of storage using credits depending on the data needs and location preferences.

 - Phoenix agent: The client component installed on each server that you want to back up.
 Phoenix agent communicates with Phoenix Cloud to initiate scheduled backups and restores.

 - Phoenix Management Console: A Web-based, unified console for monitoring the servers you manage, irrespective of the location of the servers.
 From the management console, Phoenix administrators can register and configure servers for backup, define backup policy, and monitor backup and recovery jobs, activities, and reports.

-- Backup proxy: A virtual machine that you must deploy to backup and restore virtual machines in your VMware setup.
+- Backup proxy: A virtual machine that you must deploy to back up and restore virtual machines in the VMware setup.

-- Phoenix AWS proxy: The EC2 instance in your AWS account that runs a Phoenix service.
-In the event of a disaster, the Phoenix AWS proxy replicates data from the Phoenix storage to your AWS account and creates an AMI copy at a frequency specified in the disaster recovery (DR) plan.
+- Phoenix AWS proxy: The EC2 instance in the AWS account that runs a Phoenix service.
+In the event of a disaster, the Phoenix AWS proxy replicates data from the Phoenix storage to the AWS account and creates an AMI copy at a frequency specified in the disaster recovery (DR) plan.